naethun/naethun/README.md

 - I worked on a automation Chrome Extension, assisting with a faster checkout proccess.
 - Help organize and build the website for MPC Electronics.
-- Currently working on blockchain automation for NFTs.
+- Currently working on automating the blockchain for NFTs.

 ### 💻 Contact: